Berlin, Germany for tourists

 The fire is thought to be one of the most significant moments in the rise of Hitler.
-Research (as well as conspiracy theories) continues to be undertaken.
-Some argue that the Nazis were complicit in the fire itself; others, that they capitalised on it using powerful propaganda.
+Historians – and conspiracy theorists – continue to disagree about the causes of the fire.
+While some believe that the Nazis were behind the fire, others simply argue that they did an effective job of capitalising on it through powerful anti-Communist propaganda.

 The Reichstag Fire Decree

 A Decree for the Protection of German People was introduced by Hitler’s cabinet on February 4.
 This placed a temporary ban on political meetings and marches, and restricted press.
-But following the fire, a more permanent suspension of civil rights was instituted.
-This is known as the Reichstag Fire Decree, which even placed restraints on police investigations.
+But following the fire, a more permanent suspension of civil rights was instituted, known as the Reichstag Fire Decree.
 The regime was permitted to arrest and imprison political opponents without charge, and central government was given authority to overthrow state and local governments.
 As propaganda circulated, spreading fear of “bolshevism” or Communist takeover, the Nazi regime managed to attain far too much power.
-Come March 24, parliament passed the ‘Enabling Law’, effectively making itself redundant, and Hitler, a dictator.
+Come March 24, parliament passed the ‘Enabling Law’, effectively making itself redundant, and giving Hitler authoritarian control.